 Please complete the AHRI/UCL PhD Studentship Application form in detail and upload the following documents:

-- A letter of recommendation from your supervisor at AHRI.
+- Letter of recommendation from your proposed supervisor at AHRI.

-- A letter of recommendation from your proposed supervisor at UCL.
+- Letter of recommendation from your proposed supervisor at UCL.

-- Copies of your academic qualifications and certificates.
+- Certified copies of your academic transcripts and original certificates.

-For further information, please contact Aruna Sevakram via email@example.com with ‘AHRI/UCL PhD Studentship” in the subject header.
+*For further information or assistance with identifying an AHRI supervisor and letter of recommendation from UCL, please contact Aruna Sevakram via firstname.lastname@example.org with ‘AHRI/UCL PhD Studentship” in the subject header.